 CENTRAL EUROPEAN UNIVERSITY

 Budapest’s Central European University (CEU), established in 1991, has more than 1500 students from 100 countries and 300 faculty members from more than 30 countries.
-CEU’s Centre for Data, Media and Society (CMDS) is a hub for media and communication policy and research with a mission to advance media and communication scholarship in Central and Eastern Europe and beyond.
+CEU’s Centre for Media, Data and Society (CMDS) is a hub for media and communication policy and research with a mission to advance media and communication scholarship in Central and Eastern Europe and beyond.
 The CMDS was initiated in 2004 through the joint efforts of CEU and the Annenberg School for Communication at the University of Pennsylvania.
 CMDS produces scholarly and practice-oriented research addressing academic, policy, and civil society needs.
 CMDS research promotes pluralism, participation and the democratic potential of the media, and investigates the complexities of media and communication in transition.
 CMDS research specifically focuses on media and communication policy, online free expression, responses to hate speech, communicative rights, privacy, and civil society.

 INSTITUTE FOR PEACE RESEARCH AND SECURITY POLICY (IFSH) (Institut für Friedensforschung und Sicherheitspolitik an der Universität Hamburg)